|

 birds.
 It is always amazing to me that as soon as a put fresh seeds out the bird

-begin to flock to the feeders.
-It is as if someone turned on a flashing neon
+It is as if someone turned on a flashing neon sign - "Jan's Restaurant is OPEN."
+I

-there aren't any trees, shrubs or flowers.
-I will starting from scratch.
+there weren't any trees, shrubs or flowers.

-What a perfect opportunity to create a bird paradise - assuming there are songbird birds
+I started from scratch.
+What a perfect opportunity to create a bird haven -

-in Lubbock.
-All I have seen so far are crackles and a few house finches.
+assuming there are songbird birds in Lubbock.
+All I have seen so far are

 |

-Ideas for a bird-garden -- plant is and
+Ideas for a bird-garden -- plant it

-they will come:
+and they will come:

 - Evergreens: